 Conditions change.
 Access closes, sand moves and structure shifts — check locally before you travel a long way.

 Fishare tracks your home spots and pings you when the next 3-hour peak window opens.
 Log catches and blanks to teach the model your local patterns.
-Free forever for everyone who joins now.
+The forecast, saved spots and catch log stay free, forever.

 Open Fishare